zorrocai/conditional_batch_normalization/README.md

-# conditional_batch_normaliation
+# conditional_batch_normalization
-Conditional Batch Normaliation Pytorch Implementation
+Conditional Batch Normalization Pytorch Implementation

 This is conditional batch normalization which was introduced in [1] and [2] and successfully applied for conditional image generation in [3].